FutureIdiot/Knowledge-Compass-Agent/README.md

 ## Overview

-Knowledge Compass Agent is an experimental project that explores how a learning assistant can be turned into a more structured, controllable agent system.
+Compass Agent is an experimental project that explores how a learning assistant can be turned into a more structured, controllable agent system.

 The goal is to help a user: